White-Rabbit-0/btcprice/README.md

 # btcprice
-script to get the current price for one bitcoin (euro)
+shell script to get the current btc/eur rate from kraken